couchbaselabs/dcp-documentation/xdcr-vb-migration.md

 Inline code are surround by `backtick` key.
 To create a block code:

-	Indent each line by at least 1 tab, or 4 spaces. var Mou = exactlyTheAppIwant;
+	Indent each line by at least 1 tab, or 4 spaces11u. var Mou = exactlyTheAppIwant;

 ####  Ordered Lists